reflectoring/reflectoring.github.io/_posts/2017-12-20-publish-snapshots-with-gradle.md

 ```

 Important to note here is the `repoKey` which should contain `oss-snapshot-local`.
 The username is your bintray
 username and the password is your bintray API key.
-As publication, we reference the `mavenPublication` defined earlier
+To define what to publish, we reference the `mavenPublication` defined earlier
 in the step [Define what to publish](/guide-publishing-to-bintray-with-gradle/#define-what-to-publish).
 In the
-`clientConfig` section, we add a build number read from a system property.
+`clientConfig` section, we add a build number, which is read from a system property.
 This makes it easy for CI
-systems to later provide that build number.
+systems to later provide that build number to our script.

 # Publish a Snapshot